florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

 / Microsoft Flight Simulator (not evaluated here): Microsoft Flight Simulator is a simulator for aircraft with focus on ultra-realism#footnote(link("https://www.flightsimulator.com/")).
   It allows for a wide variety of aircraft, airports and systems such as advanced flight information panels.
   This is achieved by providing multiple software development kits (SDKs) for plugins (so called add-ons).
-  These SDKs support plugin languages such as C, C++, .NET languages, JavaScript or WebAssembly#footnote(link("https://docs.flightsimulator.com/html/Programming_Tools/Programming_APIs.htm")).
+  These SDKs support plugin languages such as C, C++, .NET languages, JavaScript or WebAssembly@msfs-docs[sec.~Programming APIs].

   However this software project will not be evaluated in this work.
   It's source code is not publicly available, which makes analysis of its architecture harder.